 The requested discovery is also proportional.
 Strike 3 seeks to issue a narrow subpoena directing Verizon Fios to provide the name and address of the individual or entity that was associated with the IP address during the relevant time.
-Given the importance of the issues at stake, Strike 3's inability to pursue its claims without identifying the infringer, and Strike 3's inability to obtain this information without third party assistance, this minimally burdensome subpoena is proportional to the case.
+Given the importance of the issues at stake, Strike 3's inability to pursue its claim without identifying the Defendant, and Strike 3's inability to access the infringer's identity without the ISP's assistance, this minimally burdensome subpoena is proportional to the case.

-To determine the "importance of the issues," in the proportionality analysis, courts examine "the significance of the substantive issues, as measured in philosophic, social, or institutional terms."
-Oxbow Carbon & Minerals LLC v.
-Union Pac.
-R.R.
-Co., 322 F.R.D.
-1, 7 (D.D.C.
-2017) (citing Arrow Enter.
+To determine the "importance of issues" in the proportionality analysis, courts must consider "the significance of the substantive issues, as measured in philosophic, social, or institutional terms."
+Oxbow, 322 F.R.D. at 7 (citing Arrow Enter.
 Computing Solutions, Inc. v.
 BlueAlly, LLC, No. 5:15-CV-37-FL, 2017 WL 876266, at 4 (E.D.N.C.
 Mar.
-3, 2017)) (internal citation and quotation marks omitted). "[C]ases in public policy spheres, such as employment practices, free speech, and other matters," which often 'seek[] to vindicate vitally important personal and public values' and may have importance far beyond the monetary amount involved[]" typically are considered to implicate "important" issues.
+3, 2017)) (internal citation and quotation marks omitted). ""[C]ases in public policy spheres, such as employment practices, free speech, and other matters,' which often 'seek[] to vindicate vitally important personal and public values' and may have importance far beyond the monetary amount involved[]" typically are considered to implicate "important" issues.
 Id. (citing Fed.
 R. Civ.
 P. 26 advisory committee's note).
 Strike 3's claim implicates important property rights protected by the Copyright Act.
 The Constitution itself provides the authority to copyright in order "to stimulate artistic creativity for the general public good."
 Twentieth Century Music Corp. v.
-Aiken, 422 U.S. 151, 156 (1975); see generally
+Aiken, 422 U.S. 151, 156 (1975); see generally Fogerty v.
+Fantasy, Inc., 510 U.S. 517, 526

-Fogerty v.
-Fantasy, Inc., 510 U.S. 517, 526 (1994) (discussing the societal value and competing interests inherent in copyright protection).
-A copyright holder is entitled to protect its interests in copyrighted work, regardless of its content.
-See Strike 3 Holdings, 964 F.3d at 1210.
+(1994) (discussing the societal value and competing interests inherent in copyright protection).
+As such, a copyright holder is entitled to protect its interest in copyrighted work, regardless of its content.
+See Strike 3 Holdings, LLC, 964 F.3d at 1210.
 Identifying the infringer, so that the civil case may proceed, is essential for Strike 3 to vindicate its rights and thwart the large-scale piracy of its films.
-Consequently, this factor weighs in favor of permitting expedited discovery.
+Therefore, this factor weighs in favor of permitting expedited discovery.

 The parties' relative access to the information also weighs in favor of permitting expedited discovery.
 This factor focuses on "information asymmetry, a circumstance in which one party has very little discoverable information while the other party has vast amounts of discoverable information."
 Oxbow, 322 F.R.D. at 8.
 Here the asymmetry is extreme-Strike 3 has no way to independently access the subscriber information for the IP address, whereas Verizon Fios should be able to readily retrieve the information from its records.
-See Paige Decl. ¶ 22 (explaining that tracking the IP address connected with the infringement is the only lead Strike 3 has towards identifying the defendant); BMG Rights Mgmt.
+See Paige Decl. ¶ 28 (explaining that tracking the IP address connected with the infringement is the only lead Strike 3 has towards identifying the defendant); BMG Rights Mgmt.
 (US) LLC v.
 Cox Commc'ns, Inc., 881 F.2d 293, 299 (4th Cir.
-2018) (noting "only the ISP can match the IP address to the subscriber's identity").
+2018) (noting "only the ISP can match the IP address to the subscriber's identity.").

 When assessing the discovery's importance in resolving the issues, courts evaluate "whether '[t]he issues at stake are at the very heart of the litigation."
 Oxbow, 322 F.R.D. at 8.
-Strike 3 cannot prosecute its case without identifying the John Doe Defendant, but has no way to access the information on its own.
+Strike 3 cannot prosecute its case without identifying the John Doe Defendant but has no way to access the information on its own.
 Thus Strike 3 has a particularly strong need for expedited discovery.